 Observability and Reasoned Discourse: Evidence from the U.S. Senate

-Many private and public institutions depend on reasoned discourse to reach decisions.
-Before collective action, before voting, tends to come reasoned discourse, at least in aspiration.
-Reformers commonly call for increases in the transparency of collective decision-making, lobbying for instance for the Supreme Court to televise proceedings.
-Here, we examine reasoned discourse in one important public body, the U.S. Senate, and study how increasing transparency through the introduction of C-SPAN changed legislative discourse.
-We find that the introduction of C-SPAN encouraged member discourse to herd with co-partisans and to anti-herd with cross-partisans; it also appears to have led to the restructuring of Senate time to facilitate performative speech.
-Suggesting the information problems and career incentives at play, these herding and anti-herding effects seem strongest for those closest to an election and for those with less sophisticated constituencies.
+Many institutions depend on reasoned discourse to reach decisions, but the degree to which debates are publicly observable varies.
+We examine reasoned discourse in the U.S. Senate, and study how increasing transparency through the introduction of C-SPAN changed leg- islative discourse.
+We find that the introduction of C-SPAN encouraged members to herd with co-partisans and to anti-herd with cross-partisans; it also appears to have led to the restructuring of Senate time to facilitate performative speech.
+Suggesting the information problems and career incentives at play, these effects are strongest for those closest to an election and for those with less sophisticated constituencies.

 Suggested Citation: Suggested Citation